Cysharp/DFrame/README.md

 This library allows you to write distributed batch or load test scenarios in C#.
 In addition to HTTP/1, you can test HTTP/2, gRPC, MagicOnion, Photon, or original network transport by writing in C#.

-Preview `0.0.1`, currently you can try standalone batch framework and load testing like ApacheBanch.
+**Work In Progress** Preview `0.0.1`, currently you can try standalone batch framework and load testing like ApacheBanch.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->